-However, he cannot say whether Tanzania doesn’t or it will not have people suffering from Covid-19 because the interaction of people across the world increases the chances of disease transmission from one place to another.
+However, he could not say whether Tanzania doesn’t or it will not have people suffering from Covid-19 because the interaction of people across the world increases the chances of disease transmission from one place to another.

-In addition, Finance Minister Philip Mpango was recently hospitalized in Dodoma and was rumored that he had died of Covid-19.
+In addition, the Finance Minister at that time, Philip Mpango, was recently hospitalized in Dodoma and was rumored that he had died of Covid-19.
 On 23rd February 2021, he gave a media briefing about his ordeal in the hospital without revealing what he was suffering from.
 In the video available on social media he repeatedly coffeed and struggled to express himself with a trembling voice.